M-o-a-T/moat/doc/spec_message.rst

 i.e. periodic measurements and events if they're of interest to multiple clients, client polling, address assignment, etc..

-In MoaT code server addresses are identified using negative integers -1…-3, for addresses 3…1 (i.e. just add or subtract 4).
+In MoaT code, server addresses are identified using negative integers -1…-3, for addresses 3…1 (i.e. just add or subtract 4).
 The broadcast address is written as -4.